PavanBadgujar1137/SleekSeat/README.md

 # SleekSeat Project 🪑

 SleekSeat is a web application for managing seats in a venue.
-It is built with HTML, CSS, and JavaScript.
+It is built with HTML and CSS.

 ## Live Demo 🌐